vasile-paskardlgm/TFGNN/data/DATA.md

-This is an empty document for storing the data download with `torch-geometric` and `dgl` framework.
-It is empty now but will automatically generate data subfloder when running the example code in `README.md`.
+This is the folder for storing the datasets download with `torch-geometric` and `dgl` framework.
+It is empty now but will automatically generate data subfolder when running the example code in `README.md`.

 ## Environment
 torch-geometric == 2.6.0